War Dogs (2016 film): Release

-Warner Bros. originally set the film for a release on March 11, 2016.
+Warner Bros.
+Pictures originally set the film for a release on March 11, 2016.
 In November 2015, the release date was moved to August 19, 2016.

 Box office

-War Dogs grossed $43 million in North America and $43.2 million in other territories for a worldwide total of $86.2 million, against a budget of $40 million.
+War Dogs grossed $43 million in North America and $43.4 million in other territories for a worldwide total of $86.4 million, against a budget of $40 million.

 In the United States and Canada, War Dogs was released on August 19, 2016, alongside Ben-Hur and Kubo and the Two Strings, and was projected to gross $12–15 million from 3,100 theaters in its opening weekend.
 The film made $1.3 million from its Thursday night previews and $5.5 million on its first day (including previews).
 It went on to gross $14.3 million in its opening weekend, finishing third at the box office and first among new releases.

 Critical response

 War Dogs received mixed reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 61%, based on 235 reviews with an average rating of 6.00/10.
+On Rotten Tomatoes the film has an approval rating of 62%, based on 235 reviews with an average rating of 6.00/10.
 The website's critical consensus reads, "War Dogs rises on the strength of Jonah Hill's compelling performance to take a lightly entertaining look at troubling real-world events."
 On Metacritic, the film has a score of 57 out of 100, based on 41 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 ScreenCrush's Matt Singer said, "Superficially, the movie looks a lot like past Phillips comedies about men behaving badly, with dirty jokes and wacky hijinks galore.
 But War Dogs is more critical of its protagonists' behavior, and there's plenty of sad commentary about the state of modern America."

 Ignatiy Vishnevetsky of The A.V.
 Club had misgivings about the film's slant and biographical omissions, writing: "One might quibble with the way Phillips limits responsibility on the Pentagon deal by painting AEY as better businessmen than they actually were [...], while avoiding the darker sides of the story..."
 Matt Zoller Seitz of RogerEbert.com gave the film two out of four stars, stating: "War Dogs is a film about horrible people that refuses to own the horribleness."